 Who Mourns For Adonais

-Both Star Trek and Doctor Who did stories where it was revealed that the gods were aliens.
+Both Star Trek and Doctor Who have done stories that revealed the gods were aliens.
 “Who Mourns for Adonas” and “Pyramids of Mars”.
 Both stories I think demonstrate the differences between Who and Trek better than anything else.
 The Star Trek take on this story is a very romantic, philosophical story where the villain is still a very human character for better or for worse.
 The Doctor Who take on this story meanwhile is a very dark, frightening story where the main villain is a total out and out monster.
-Both stories are all time classics and it isn’t really fair to compare them as even though they touch on the same subject they try something completely different with them and arguably succeed just as much at what they set out to do.
-However still since we are comparing them both here I would have to again go with Doctor Who.
+Both stories are all time classics and it isn’t really fair to compare them, as even though they touch on the same subject, they try something completely different and succeed just as much at what they set out to do.
+However still since we are comparing them both here, I would have to again go with Doctor Who.
 Sutekh the destroyer scared the shit out of me so much growing up.
 I defy anyone to find a better villains voice than Gabriel Woof the actor who plays him.

 Doctor Who 8 Star Trek 4